By Conrad Mills, services line marketing manager, Large Enterprise Operations, Xerox Europe

 The use of technology and information in business is changing so fast, the pressure’s really on for IT departments to respond effectively.
 To do so, though, they may need to first root out unnecessary cost wherever it lurks.

 Often it lurks in unconsidered places.
 Cost reduction has always been a major driver for managed print services (MPS), but the focus tends to be on the obvious costs: hardware, maintenance and supplies.
-However, as this paper from IDC points out, these account for only a fraction of the total cost of printing.
+However, these account for only a fraction of the total cost of printing.

 There are five areas of cost not always perceived as print-related, that really are.
 They’re larger than the obvious costs and offer significant scope for savings through MPS: